mm80843/T3.5/docs/Benef/PBN__Benef_524.md

 # __Health and safety__

-## Name of the Benefit

-Decentralizing cities and distributing smaller units like health facilities can reduce overcrowding and the risk of infection transmission.

 ## Description of Benefits pertaining to Beneficiaries

 * [Implementing enhanced cleaning and disinfection protocols can help prevent the spread of contagious diseases and protect the health and well-being of employees and customers.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_574.md)